7 Things That Might Surprise You About M3F Fest

 It has donated more than $1M to local charities

-Unlike your average music festival, M3F is nonprofit.has always been a charitable event.
-Founder John Largay is passionate about giving back to the community.
-And since starting 14 years ago, the festival has donated more than $1 million to local charities.
+Unlike your average music festival, M3F is nonprofit and has always has been.
+Founder John Largay is passionate about giving back to the community, and just last year alone, donated $65,000 to local charities.
+Since its inception 16 years ago, the festival has donated more than $1 million.

 Local and national bands are featured

-While major headliners like The Shins, Flume and Grouplove are an awesome excuse to check out M3F, it’s also a great way to experience the local music scene.
-From the beautiful folk vocals of local singer Upsahl to the psychedelic-rock-meets-jazz of Harrison Fjord, M3F features more than 10 local bands.
+While major headliners like Odesza, Empire of the Sun and Umphrey’s McGee are an awesome excuse to check out M3F, it’s also a great way to experience the best music Arizona has to offer.
+From experimental electronic like House of Treezus to the funky, soulful sounds of Phoenix Afrobeat Orchestra, there’s a lot to love about the local lineup.

 M3F is a sustainable festival

-From recycling and compost to recyclable beer cups, M3F aims to be a zero-waste festival.
-They also integrate tech, too.
+From compost to recyclable beer cups, M3F aims to be a zero-waste festival.
+It also integrates tech, too.
 Instead of using a printed program, M3F has a smartphone app (yay for saving trees!).
-This year they’ll also donate compost generated at the event to Singh Farms.
-Bonus: Festivalgoers get a discount on beer when they reuse their recyclable beer cup.
+Compost generated at the event is donated to local farms and as an extra bonus, festivalgoers get a discount on beer when they reuse their recyclable beer cup.
+Cheers to that.